axelarnetwork/axelar-contract-deployments/releases/evm/2025-07-Monad-Transceiver-v1.1.0.md

 - Notes:
     - We use `create` method to deploy for ERC1967Proxy of AxelarTransceiver, to maintain consistency
-    - `--artifactPath` is required for ERC1967Proxy deployment and should point to example-wormhole-axelar-wsteth/out/
     - `--forContract` is required flag & should have value `AxelarTransceiver`

 ```bash